Snowfall wraps up overnight, bitter wind chills tomorrow

 Snow has been widespread across the region almost all day long.
-The highest snowfall totals we have seen so far has been 9 inches in Kingman County.
+The highest snowfall totals we have seen so far has been 11 inches in Hesston.
 Most have seen 6” with some lower totals mixed in.

 Snow will continue to track east through the rest of the night.
 Heavy bands of snowfall will continue across southcentral Kansas this evening.
 Snow will continue to push east overnight, eventually clearing out of the state after midnight.